SannaAb/PhylogeneticAnalysis/README.md

 Runs the phylogenetic analysis using Phylip,

 First step is to run the multiple alignment of the sequences of interest.
-Use the code below for this
+Use the code below for this, using muscle alignment

 ```